Skip to content

 Time to Read: 9 Minutes

-At BWM Financial we feel that nothing drives your financial goals more than your values.
+At Stratos Private Wealth we feel that nothing drives your financial goals more than your values.
 All the other pieces of your financial plan are in service to those values and your estate plan is the way you ensure that the care and protection you provide for your family continues.
 Legal structures and financial arrangements are part of the plan, but an important piece is the letter of intent.
 This speaks to your loved ones in your words and lets them know the spirit behind the decisions you’ve made.

 There are many creative ideas for your letter of intent, including stories, family values around wealth, and intentions around shared gifts.
 It’s called a “letter”, but it does not need to be a typed document.
 You can include a video or audio recording, photographs, or even handwritten notes to communicate your care, thoughts, and ongoing love for your family through the plans you have made.